uviclibraries/html-css/act-1.md

 </html>
 ```

-Now, let's check it out our work in a browser.
+Now, let's check out our work in a browser.

 ### Testing our basic HTML page
 It is time to see if everything on your `about.html` web page looks as expected.